mkemateum/RbRealMateum/README.md

    - Rules
    - How To Play

-3. A Game Demonstration - This subpage should include how a regular game of Spinchess will be played, and various strategies that can be formed.
+3. Gameplay- This subpage should include how a regular game of Spinchess will be played, and various strategies that can be formed.
 The demo game can include a video that showcases most of the capabilities and limitations of Spinchess.
    - Opening, Midgame, Endgame
-   - Strategies
+     4. Strategies
-   - Demo Game
+     5. Demonstration Game

 ## Website Wireframe